stanlyxiang/docker4dev/postgresql/README.md

 A PostgreSQL 9.6 image on Centos:6 server.

 There is a postgres user have root privilage.You can start the service using
-	sudo service postgresql start
-when launch the image.
+	`sudo service postgresql start` when launch the image.
 Then you can use PostgreSQL 9.6 .It was installed via rpm.

+You can pull the docker image using:
+	`docker pull akira7/docker4dev:postgresql96`

 ## latest

 A latest PostgreSQL image on Centos:6 server.

-This time build the PostgreSQL`s latest code and install them.
-It`s always the latest version.
+This time build the PostgreSQL's latest code and install them.
+It's always the latest version.